 - 4.1 Amendment 23 to Annex 9 Facilitation became applicable in February 2013.
 The Amendment focuses on Appendix 13 to Annex 9, and is intended to enhance passenger data sharing and efficient responses to a pandemic or large-scale epidemic. - 4.2 The Facilitation Panel concluded its seventh meeting in October 2012 by agreeing on recommendations concerning accessibility to air transport for persons with disabilities, air cargo facilitation, the security of the travel document issuance process and utilization of Advance Passenger Information (API) and Passenger Name Record (PNR) data systems.
-With regard to persons with disabilities, ICAO guidelines are currently available in English and other language versions will follow. - 4.3 ICAO continues to assist Member States on all matters related to machine readable travel documents (MRTDs), including capacity-building activities.
+With regard to persons with disabilities, ICAO guidelines are currently available in English and other language versions will follow. - 4.3 The ICAO Council has approved the ICAO Traveller Identification Programme (TRIP) Strategy in order to establish a strategic orientation and key outcomes for ICAO's and States' activities in the travel documents field.
+The TRIP Strategy emphasizes a holistic approach to identification management in order to maximize security and facilitation aspects.
+The TRIP Strategy will be considered by the 38th Session of the ICAO Assembly for endorsement. - 4.4 ICAO continues to assist Member States on all matters related to machine readable travel documents (MRTDs), including capacity-building activities.
 At the regional level, the Organization relies on seminars generously supported by host States to promote awareness of MRTD, biometrics and security standards.
-These events, including a seminar hosted by Qatar in 2011, promote best practices for managing secure passport issuance and border control systems.
-They also emphasize the importance of issuing ICAO Doc 9303-compliant machine readable passports and participating in the ICAO Public Key Directory (PKD). - Established in 2007, the PKD enhances security by enabling the verification of ePassports by immigration authorities.
+These events, including a seminar hosted by Venezuela in April 2012, promote best practices for managing secure passport issuance and border control systems.
+They also emphasize the importance of issuing ICAO Doc 9303-compliant machine readable passports and participating in the ICAO Public Key Directory (PKD). - 4.5 Established in 2007, the PKD enhances security by enabling the verification of ePassports by immigration authorities.
 It provides a mechanism for the secure and timely distribution of public keys and related information required for authentication.
-The PKD currently has 35 members, including one in the ICAO MID Region (United Arab Emirates).
+The PKD currently has 35 members, including two in the ICAO NACC Region (Canada, United States).
 Member States are urged to join because of the importance of enhancing cross-border security and air transport facilitation.
-Further, ICAO Annex 9 recommends that ePassport issuance and participation go hand-in-hand.

-4.5 In addition to the regional MRTD seminars held each year, ICAO continues to convene an annual worldwide MRTD symposium at Montréal Headquarters.
+Further, ICAO Annex 9 recommends that ePassport issuance and participation go hand-in-hand. - 4.6 In addition to the regional MRTD seminars held each year, ICAO continues to convene an annual worldwide MRTD symposium at Montréal Headquarters.
 The ninth MRTD Symposium and Exhibition will take place from 22 to 24 October 2013.